Mahidharapura Kingdoms: Chenla invasions: 590s – 630s

 To the south on the lower Mekhong Basin, the brothers Bhavavarman I and Mahendravarman founded the new capital of Chenla in 580 CE near Sambor Prei Kuk and then expanded political influence northward beyond the Dângrêk Mountains to the modern lower northeastern Thailand around the early 7th century by conquering several polities in the region, as mentioned in several Citrasena–Mahendravarman Inscriptions, which the northernmost one was discovered at the ancient Dong Mueang Aem in modern Khon Kaen province.
 Prior interpretations proposed that Chenla administered this subjugated territory as a form of vassalage.
 However, this political or military influence stood for a short period, as Chenla faced a power struggle and finally fell into pieces in the late 7th century, during the reign of Jayadevi (r.
 681–713), and those inscriptions only represents a mere exclamation of triumph, without suggesting a lasting dominion over the territory.
-According to Vickery, none of the inscriptions demonstrate direct authority or control beyond the Dong Rek Mountain, although Isanavarman's territory expanded significantly to the northwest during his reign.
+According to Vickery, none of the inscriptions demonstrate direct authority or control beyond the Dong Rek Mountain; these expeditions or exploratory ventures appear to have had little lasting political impact, as regional inscriptions for several subsequent centuries make no reference to rulers from the Tonlé Sap Basin following the period associated with Mahendravarman.
+It is estimated that Chenla probably began to penetrate the Phimai region around the late 6th century during the reign of Bhavavarman I, and significantly expanded northwest during the reign of Isanavarman I.

+There was a polity known as Bhīmapura that was subjugated by Isanavarman I (r.
+616–637) during his northwestward territorial expansion.
+Its identification, however, remains uncertain.
+Lawrence P. Briggs suggested that Bhīmapura was probably located beyond Amoghapura, another Chenla vassal in what is now Battambang Province, and more specifically identified it with Vimayapura in the Phimai region of the upper Chi–Mun Valley.
+In the first half of the 8th century, this region, together with Si Thep, was likely incorporated into Wen Dan, and subsequently came under the authority of Padumasuriyavamsa (r.
+757–800) of Indaprasthanagara, followed by the lineage of Bhagadatta of Chanasa.
+By the 920s, a new ruler, Mahidharavarman I, had emerged in the Phimai region.

 Pierre Dupont proposed that the polities in the Mun-Chi Basin, that known as Wen Dan, broke away from the united Chenla in 707, while George Cœdès gave the date earlier at the ended of Jayavarman I' reign, that is 681.
-Subsequently, the region's inscriptions do not mention any kings from the Tonlé Sap Basin for several centuries.
-It is estimated that Chenla probably began to penetrate the Phimai region around the late 6th century during the reign of Bhavavarman I.

-There was a kingdom named Bhīmapura that was vassalized by Isanavarman I (r.
-616–637) during his territory expansion northwest campaign.
-However, its identification remains uncertain; Lawrence P. Briggs proposed that it probably located beyond Amoghapura – another Chenla vassal in the modern Battambang province, to be specific Vimayapura in the Phimai region of the upper Chi–Mun Valley.